amorychambers/ci-ms4-django/README.md

 ### Design Choices

 I have opted for a simple and consistent design across the site.
-Using bootstrap and custom classes, I have aimed at creating a cohesive style for the site that matches the tone of the business, as a small local coffee roasters.
+Using bootstrap and custom classes, I have aimed at creating a cohesive style for the site that matches the tone of the business, as a small local coffee roaster.

 ### Colours

-In keeping with the coffee theme, I have chosen a dark brown background colour for headings and distinct sections, that stands out and complements the lighter brown coffee themed background.
+In keeping with the coffee theme, I have chosen a dark brown background colour for headings and distinct sections that stands out and complements the lighter brown coffee themed background.
 I chose to make this darker colour slightly transparent, so that it integrates a little better with the background image and with the soft aesthetic.

 ### Fonts